pwiez/personalprojects/morsecodetranslator/README.md

 ## Usage

-1. Run the Morse Code Translator:
+1. From the project directory, open a terminal and run the Morse Code Translator:
     ```bash
     python3 morsecodetranslator.py
     ```